 Interestingly enough, the snake was found near the fossilized remains of large turtles and crocodiles.
 So, the chances are high that it had eaten those animals at some point too.
 Feasting on a crocodile is no small feat, of course.
 That shows the toughness and hunting abilities of this monster snake.

 Unfortunately, we don’t know enough about the snake’s body to definitively state how it hunted.
 Since it’s like other boas, it’s assumed that this snake was a constrictor.

 We can’t tell if the creature was abnormally fast, ambushed prey, or where they spent most of their time.
 Yet, we may surmise that they probably ambushed their prey and did not move over 10 mph.
 That seems rather obvious if we’re comparing them to snakes that exist today, like the anaconda or other boas.

 Where Did the Titanoboa Live?

-The remains of the monster snake called Titanoboa were found in a mine shaft in Columbia.
+The remains of the monster snake called Titanoboa were found in a mine shaft in Colombia.
 According to the news report about the discovery, which took place in 2009, 28 fossils were found in Cerrejon.
-This is an area in the northern section of Columbia.
+This is an area in the northern section of Colombia.
 These remains were the largest ever found up to that point and ever since.